Least-Squares Finite Element Methods for nonlinear problems: A unified framework: Application of the framework

 is considered.
-Pure Dirichlet boundary conditions are applied on the entire boundary $\partial\Omega$.
-The experimental order of convergence (e.o.c) of the error as well as the Least-Squares functional \eqref{eq:ls_poisson_general} under uniform mesh refinement are reported in Table \ref{tab:PoissonNL-ManSol}.
-Optimal convergence ratios of the error

-as well as the Least-Squares functional are achieved for first and second order approximations.
-The efficiency of the error estimate is close to one, the Gauss-Newton procedure requires 5-7 iterations to converge.
+Homogeneous Dirichlet boundary conditions are applied on the entire boundary $\partial\Omega$.
+The experimental order of convergence (e.o.c) of the error, as well as the Least-Squares functional \eqref{eq:ls_general_poisson} under uniform mesh refinement, are reported in Table \ref{tab:PoissonNL-ManSol}.
+Optimal e.o.c for the error \eqref{eq:error_norm_poisson} as well as the Least-Squares functional are achieved for first and second order approximations.
+The efficiency of the error estimate is close to one, the Gauss-Newton procedure requires 6-13 iterations to converge.

-\textbf{Example 2:}\\ In order to highlight the use of the Least-Squares functional as an error estimator, the second example considers an L-shaped domain $\Omega=[-1,\,1]^2 \backslash [0,1]$ with mixed boundary conditions
+\textbf{Example 2:}\\ In order to highlight the use of the Least-Squares functional as an error indicator, the second example considers an L-shaped domain $\Omega=[-1,\,1]^2 \backslash [0,1]$ with mixed boundary conditions

 A spatially constant source term $f = -0.05$ is applied.
 Due to the singularity in the reentrant corner, adaptive mesh refinement is applied, using a Dörfler marking strategy with a bulk parameter of 0.5 for first- respectively 0.8 for second order approximations.
 The resulting mesh after six refinement cycles as well as the dimensionless temperature field are shown in Figure \ref{fig:PoissonNL-LShape}.